JulianEberius/Subclim/README.markdown

 **Important**: This plugin is only compatible with Eclim version 1.7.3 or greater.

-**Also Important**: I would recommend to disable ST2's "as-you-type" completion when working with Subclim (setting "auto_complete" to false).
-For bigger projects, the Eclim completions can not keep up and might mess up your typing.
-Just find out whether it works for you.

 Usage
 -----

 Either run Eclipse and open the Eclim View, or run eclimd from a console.
 I recommend the first way, as you still need Eclipse for project management tasks.
 While you are coding, you can just keep Eclipse minimized, as long as the Eclim View has been opened.

 The plugin will only work when editing files inside an open Eclipse project.
+Compilation/validation will be done asynchronously on load and save, to keep editing fluent, so errors may not appear instantly, but after a few seconds.
 The very first command or completion on startup can take very long.
 Subsequent ones will be quicker.
+Completions are not automatically triggered with ST2 normal completions, but manually with ctrl+alt+space.
+You can change this behaviour in the settings ("subclim_auto_complete").

 To see the available commands and their keybindings, just use the command pallete and enter "Subclim".